DjankeyUnkanged/CopyComparePS/README.md

 * If any file mismatches are detected during the comparison, the script will alert the user to check the media and try again.

 ## Exclusions
-The script excludes the following common system and metadata folders:
+The script excludes files and folders with 'System' attributes, as well as the following common system and metadata folders:
 * .Trashes
 * .Spotlight-V100
 * .fseventsd